stefanhuber1993/ColabProteinPrint/README.md

 * Parametric model with customizable bond thicknesses and tolerances

 ## Limitations
-* Support for proline is implemented but yet ntested
+* Support for proline is implemented but not yet properly tested

 ## Example print